Chilling shark attack on a young man at a Florida naval base captured

 The commander of the NSA Panama City, Tristan Oliveria, confirmed the critical condition of the employee and expressed his support for the family.

-"First and foremost, our prayers and thoughts are with the family, and we want to express our gratitude to the first response teams who provided initial care and ensured that the victim was transported appropriately and quickly to HCA Gulf Coast Hospital," he stated.
+"First and foremost, our prayers and thoughts are with the family, and we want to express our gratitude to the first response teams who provided initial care and ensured that the victim was transported promptly and properly to HCA Gulf Coast Hospital," he stated.

-"We continue to prioritize the safety of all our staff in every operation we carry out at the base," added Oliveria.
+"We continue to prioritize the safety of all our personnel in every operation we carry out at the base," added Oliveria.

 The Bay County Sheriff's Office, the Florida Fish and Wildlife Conservation Commission (FWC), and NOAA are investigating the attack.